SwifterTheDragon/SwifterTheDragon.VerboseSourceRevisionIdBuilder/README.md

 ---

-Copyright SwifterTheDragon and the SwifterTheDragon.VerboseSourceRevisionIdBuilder contributors, 2024-2025.
+Copyright SwifterTheDragon, and the SwifterTheDragon.VerboseSourceRevisionIdBuilder contributors, 2024-2025.
 All Rights Reserved.

 SPDX-License-Identifier: MIT